arthur29/vagrant-rio/README.md

   > vagrant plugin install vagrant-libvirt

-  5. Create ssh key named ssh-key in the vagrant folder
+  5. Run make to prepare the enviroment

 ###NFS still not implemented